destroyedlolo/TaHomaCtrl/README.md

 **TaHomaCtl** is interacting directly with your TaHoma, will not try to interpret results, will not try to secure dangerous actions : it's only an interface to use the Overkiz's public local interface, no more, no less.
 In other words, it has no knowlegde about the devices you're steering.

+As dealing directly with your gateway, you can't interact or control stuffs managed at Somfy's cloud side.
+In other words, you can't interact with Somfy Protect or Cloud2Cloud processes.<br>
+The solution may be to use the Overkiz's "*end user cloud public API*", but my smart homing aims to be as local as possible.
+Consequently, it's out of the scope of TaHomaCtl.

 > [!WARNING]
 > The TaHoma is very slow to respond to some requests at first :
 > - mDNS discovery (see discovery section)